marmal88/marmal88.github.io/_posts/2025-10-29-git-plugins.md

 - Neogit - for git workflow
 - DiffView - for handling merge changes

+## Neogit
-Initially I was quite hesitant of installing a new git workflow, as I felt that I didn't want to lose touch of typing the actual git commands in the terminal.
+Initially I was quite hesitant of installing a plugin for git workflow, as I felt that I didn't want to lose touch of typing the actual git commands in the terminal.

 However, I realized that there were a whole bunch of git commands that I would not have bothered to do if i was not using neogit.